-> Many carvings around the property demonstrate the versatility of the redwood and a gondola that takes you up above the treetops for a one-of-a-kind gorgeous view.
+Many carvings around the property demonstrate the versatility of the redwood and a gondola that takes you up above the treetops for a gorgeous view.

-Upon arriving, visitors will know they have come to the right place as they are greeted by talking and waving a 50-foot statue of Paul Bunyan and his 35-foot tall friend, Babe the Blue Ox at the front entrance.
+Upon arriving, visitors will know they have come to the right place as they are greeted by talking and waving a 50-foot statue of Paul Bunyan and his 35-foot tall friend, Babe the Blue Ox, at the front entrance.

-From there an interpretive forest trail winds up into a giant, hollow, redwood log, and then on to the actual mystery trees, to see the various ways the trees have grown, and fallen, naturally, as you are guided by a recorded message that recites each mystery along the way.
+From there, an interpretive forest trail winds up into a giant, hollow redwood log, and then on to the actual mystery trees, to see the various ways the trees have grown and fallen, naturally, as you are guided by a recorded message that recites each mystery along the way.

 Along the way, guests will cross paths with the Sky Trail, a cable car ride where enclosed gondola cars rise 571 feet in elevation up to Brotherhood Station.
-The entire trip only takes eight to 10 minutes, with brief stops to view the surrounding forest while passing enormous Redwood trunks on both sides.
+The trip only takes eight to 10 minutes, with brief stops to view the surrounding forest while passing enormous Redwood trunks on both sides.

-At the top of the hill is an observation deck with a view of the surrounding area, which includes the mountains to the east and the Pacific Ocean to the west.
+At the top of the hill is an observation deck with a view of the surrounding area, including the mountains to the east and the Pacific Ocean to the west.
 The last section of the Trees Of Mystery tells the tall tales of larger-than-life folk hero Paul Bunyan, as told through audiotape and unique redwood chainsaw carvings.

-Finally, at the end of the trail, and aptly named, is The End of the Trail Native American Museum, one of the largest privately-owned world-class museums for Indian artifacts.
+Finally, at the end of the trail, aptly named, is The End of the Trail Native American Museum, one of the largest privately-owned world-class museums for Indian artifacts.

 The museum is organized into six rooms.
 On display are many of the animals used by the tribes for food and raw materials for crafts, clothing, and shelter.
-There are baby carriers, weapons, tools, pipes, pottery, jewelry, instruments, dolls, photos, and much more.
+There are baby carriers, weapons, tools, pipes, pottery, jewelry, instruments, dolls, photos, and more.

 If you work an appetite while exploring, there is the Forest Cafe for enjoyable dining.
 Also nearby is the Motel Trees for lodging.
-These are both directly across Highway 101 from the gift shop and interpretive trail area.
+These are direct across Highway 101 from the gift shop and interpretive trail area.
 Trees of Mystery is 320 miles north of San Francisco and 36 miles south of Oregon in Klamath, California, between Orick and Crescent City along Highway 101.

 Admission includes the Sky Trail, Forest Experience trail, Wilderness Trail, and the Trail of Tall Tales and the Kingdom.
 The End of the Trail Native American museum is always free and is supported by Trees of Mystery trail admissions.
 15500 U.S. 101, Klamath, CA 95548